kreejzak/vue-tailwind-components/README.md

 # Vue Tailwind Components
 Easy to use vue components utilizing tailwindcss.
+(Vue 2.6 +, Tailwindcss 1.1 +)

+### Components
+- Navbar
+- Burger
+- more to come

-## Installation
+### Installation
 ```
 yarn add @kreejzak/vue-tailwind-components
 ```

-## Usage
+### Usage
-Import components you want and register them in your components object.
+Import styles and components you want to use and register them in your components object.
 ```
+import '@kreejzak/vue-tailwind-components/dist/vue-tailwind-components.css'
 import { VtcNavbar } from '@kreejzak/vue-tailwind-components'
 export default {
     components: {